With the resurgence of Kelly Green front and center, I thought it would be fun to step back in time and see what Kelly was up to in the good old days.

 There were so many amazing pieces, I wanted to share them all.
 But green is one of my favorite colours, and I know it’s often a ‘love it or hate it’ colour, so I’ll stop here.

 Well, okay… just one more.
-And only because the shape of this vintage art glass bowl, c. mid 20th Century, is so pretty…
+And only because the shape of this vintage art glass bowl, c.
+1960s, is so pretty…

 What do you think of the revival of Kelly Green?
 Are you a green person?
-Got any vintage pieces hiding away?
+Do you have any vintage pieces hiding away?

 Thanks for stopping by!